danielprussia/Regex-Tutorial/gist.md

 ### Character Classes
 There are three character classes used in this regular expression:

-[A-Za-z0-9._%+-]: this class matches any letter uppercase or lowercase, digit, or one of the following special characters: . (period), _ (underscore), %, +, and -.
-These characters are commonly used in email addresses.
+[A-Za-z0-9._%+-]: this class matches any letter uppercase or lowercase, digit, or one of the following special characters: ".  _  % +  - "These characters are commonly used in email addresses.

 [A-Za-z0-9.-]: This character class matches any letter uppercase or lowercase, digit, or the period and dash symbol: ".  -"
 [A-Za-z]: This character class matches any letter uppercase or lowercase.
 It is used to match the top-level domain, which is always composed of one or more letters.

 ### Grouping and Capturing
-Capturing groups are created by enclosing part of the regular expression in parentheses ().
-The contents of the capturing group can be retrieved later using a backreference or as part of the match object.
-This expression does not have parenteses.
+The first grouping [A-Za-z0-9._%+-]+ matches one or more characters that are either letters uppercase or lowercase, digits, or the special characters . _ % + or - This group matches the local part of the email address before the "@" symbol.

+The second grouping [A-Za-z0-9.-]+ matches one or more characters that are either letters uppercase or lowercase, digits, or the special characters . or - This group matches the domain name of the email address and captures it in a capturing group.

+The third grouping [A-Za-z]{2,} matches two or more characters that are either uppercase or lowercase letters.
+This group matches the top-level domain (TLD) of the email address, such as "com", "net", or "org".
+By using a capturing group, the domain name of the email address can be extracted from the match result for further processing or analysis.

 ### Bracket Expressions
 there are three bracket expressions:

-[A-Za-z0-9._%+-]: This bracket expression matches any letter (uppercase or lowercase), digit, or one of the following special characters: . (period), _ (underscore), %, +, and -.
+[A-Za-z0-9._%+-]: This bracket expression matches any letter uppercase or lowercase, digit, or one of the following special characters: .  _  % +  -

-[A-Za-z0-9.-]: This bracket expression matches any letter (uppercase or lowercase), digit, or one of the following special characters: . (period) and - (hyphen).
+[A-Za-z0-9.-]: This bracket expression matches any letter uppercase or lowercase, digit, or one of the following special characters: . and -

-[A-Za-z]: This bracket expression matches any letter (uppercase or lowercase).
+[A-Za-z]: This bracket expression matches any letter uppercase or lowercase.

 ### Greedy and Lazy Match
  All quantifiers used are greedy by default.
 A greedy quantifier will try to match as much of the input string as possible, while still allowing the overall regular expression to match.